fitnr/twitter_bot_utils/README.md

 twitter.search('#botALLY', since_id=twitter.last_tweet)
 ````

+Twitter bot utils also adds a retry in `update_status` when Twitter is over capacity.
+If `update_status` gets a 503 error from Twitter, it will wait 10 seconds and try again.

 ## Default Command Line Options

 It's useful to package bots as command line apps so that they can be easily run with `cron`.
 Twitter bot utils includes some helpers for working with `argparse`.